 The accessory air tank drain cock is accessible from the front service compartment.
-The wet air tank drain cock is accessible from the engine compartment.
+The wet air tank drain cock is accessible from the engine compartment R.H. side door.
 All air tanks are equipped with a drain cock underneath the tank.
 Refer to the "Lubrication and Service Check Point Chart" in this chapter for tank locations.